HubertJN/BraWl/README.md

 Any/all contributions are welcome via pull requests.

 ## License
-This software is released under the GPL license.
+This software is released under the LGPL-3.0 license.
 See the file LICENSE.txt for details.

 ## Questions, Brickbats, and Bouquets
 [Drop me an email](mailto:christopher.woodgate@physics.org) if you have any questions, comments, or feedback!